rust-gamedev/rust-gamedev.github.io/content/blog/newsletter-changes/index.md

 ### Community Survey

 This restructuring is also a good time to improve the content of the newsletter.
-We've got some community feedback on our [Discord] already and would like to hear more from you.
+We've got some community feedback on the [Rust GameDev Discord][Discord] already and would like to hear more from you.
 It would be great if you could fill out [this survey][survey] to let us know how we can improve the newsletter going forward.
-The survey closes on the **28th of May**.
+The survey closes on the **28th of May 2024**.
+We will be evaluating the [survey] results in an upcoming blog post, so stay tuned for that.

 ### Future Steps

 Based on feedback we've already gotten, the steps for next months are:

 - Add an email subscription option to the newsletter
 - Setup a system for how to edit entries that are not ready before the newsletter ships.
 We are currently looking into either hiring a part-time editor, using generative AI to add a few sentences where needed, or simply removing these entries.

-Additionally, we will be evaluating the [survey] results in the next newsletter, so stay tuned for that.

 That's all for now.
 Have fun reading!